Workiva/over_react/doc/wrapping_js_components.md

 }
 ```

-Each piece of this code block is broken down further in upcoming sections, but from a high level, patterns like this are necessary to allow the component to receive raw JS data from the JS library.
-When rendering a JS component through Dart, it's possible that on the JS side will also attempt to pass props into the component.
-This issue is complex and [a full explanation exists](https://sandbox.wdesk.com/a/QWNjb3VudB8yMDAx/doc/1ce2dddb987b4b25a2e0f3a7804fc4af/r/-1/v/1/sec/1ce2dddb987b4b25a2e0f3a7804fc4af_1165).
+Each piece of this code block is described further in upcoming sections, but from a high level, patterns like this are necessary to allow the component to receive raw JS data from the JS library.
+When rendering a JS and Dart components together, it's possible that the JS side will attempt to pass props into the component.
+This situation is complex and [a full explanation exists](https://sandbox.wdesk.com/a/QWNjb3VudB8yMDAx/doc/1ce2dddb987b4b25a2e0f3a7804fc4af/r/-1/v/1/sec/1ce2dddb987b4b25a2e0f3a7804fc4af_1165).

 The effect is that types which cannot be safely converted from JS to Dart should use a JS type (like `JsMap`) as the Dart type.
 Otherwise, it risks unexpected runtime errors due to invalid typing.
 To make it possible to work with these types, getters and setters are used to manually handle translation of the JS typed prop when necessary.